fr1t2/docs.theqrl.org/_docs/node/testnetNode.md

 #### Requirements

-The basic requirements for a QRL TestNet node are exactly the same as [running a full node](/node/QRLnode) on Main-Net.
+The basic requirements for a QRL Testnet node are exactly the same as [running a full node](/node/QRLnode) on Main-Net.
 These are requirements for the QRL node software to operate.

 - Support for AES-NI
 - Support for avx2 (Used by keccak library for hashing functions)